 Tiger Snake, Western Australia locale (Notechis scutatus)

 There are three different local morphs of the Tiger snake.
 The western, which is the most common in Western Australia is dark blue or black with yellow banks.
-However, you might also come across the common, which is olive, green, or brown.
+You might also come across the common, which is olive, green, or brown.
 In addition, there is a Chappell Island or the King Island morph.
 All of these are 120 cm long.

 Black-headed Python (Aspidites melanocephalus)

 Also known as the Rock Python, Tar Pot Snake, or Terry Tar Pot, this snake is usually up to 200 cm long.
 They have a very distinctive black head (hence the name) and neck, which turns into a brown or grey body with dark banding.
+They are harmless and are often found at night in semiarid regions and coastal forests.

 Common Tree Snake (Dendrelaphis punctulatus)